A young boy writing inspirational stories

 Just do it.
 That’s Nike’s slogan.
 And mine too.
 If you have a dream deferred, it should be your slogan too.

-Accepting my father's lesson was like learning to swim in water — painful at first but invigorating after I got used to it.
+Accepting my father’s lesson was like learning to swim in cold water — painful at first but invigorating after I got used to it.
 After the initial disappointment of giving up the delusion that the state of becoming a writer was as good as being one I had no choice but to jump over the becoming stage and simply be.

 I did that by writing.
 Every day.
 And when I learned the secret of getting up early and writing first thing in the morning – hours before other people trailed into work – then I began to really live my dream.